saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 You have the following options to test out Cypress on Sauce:
 * Use an existing project you have already
-* Follow the next couple of modules to write simple tests
+* Follow modules 1.06 - 1.08 to write simple tests
 * Clone or download [this example cypress test suite](https://github.com/saucelabs-training/demo-js/tree/master/testrunner-toolkit/cypress)

 Once you have a project directory containing cypress tests on your machine, navigate to the directory where the `cypress.json ` and `/cypress` directory are.
 You want to create a `saucectl new` project at the same level as the **cypress** directory that contains your tests.